+A cold and interesting fun Canada fact.
 If you thought winter was cold where you’re from, Canada is colder.
 And yes, that really is the coldest temperature to have ever been recorded in Canada.
 That was in Snag, Yukon and yes: it was -63°C (-81.4°F).
 The coldest average temperature in Canada is in Eureka, Nunavut, where it’s -19.7 °C (-3.5 °F) on average, all year.
 Wow.

 13.)
 Quebec is the only walled city in North America.